 Inherited Eye Conditions

 Distichiasis: Extra eyelashes growing in atypical locations.
 This may or may not cause discomfort to the dog.
-Mildly affected dogs may be bred with unaffected mates.
+Severely affected dogs should not be bred.
 Surgery is sometimes required in severely affected dogs.
-Extra eyelashes are fairly common, but severe cases of distichiasis with irritation are not.

 Entropion: The eyelid rolls inward towards the eye, causing irritation to the eye.
 Affected dogs should not be used for breeding.
 Surgery usually required.
 Entropion is not common.